 “It’s all we can do,” she concluded.

-Armstrong would start his shots in two days, so before the freight train arrived to the station, he decided to take care of what he could.
-Carey, whom his mother named after her favorite actor, “If it’s good enough for Archibald Leech, it’s good enough for my baby boy,” was already in the hospital, where he’d be for the next month.
+Armstrong would start his shots in two days, so before the freight train arrived at the station, he decided to take care of what he could.
+Carey, whom his mother named after her favorite actor — “If it’s good enough for Archibald Leech, it’s good enough for my baby boy” — was already in the hospital, where he’d be for the next month.
 Where he went in to get his port, where they burrowed the tube along his shoulder, up his neck, down into his heart.

-So in the garden, because of this Armstrong wasn’t wearing gloves, even though his mother’s gloves fit him, well, like a glove.
+So in the garden, Armstrong wouldn’t wear gloves, even though his mother’s gloves fit him, well, like a glove.
 He needed to feel the dirt under his nails, feel the shock of thorns, feel the roots rip away.
-“If you don’t pull the root, you didn’t pull anything.”
+“If you don’t pull at the root, you didn’t pull anything.”

 “And which are the weeds?”

 “A weed is whatever you don’t want growing in your garden.”